 Sample Mountings (Note: The kill switches must be mounted using the outer cases.
 If they are mounted using adhesive on the back cover the switch will fail.
+Adhesives are prohibited

 B3.3.3 Wiring

 All wiring must be sealed, protected and securely attached.